parodos-dev/parodos-dev.github.io/content/blog/developer-experience.md

 * A fully operational software project to develop your serverless workflow, in a newly generated Git repository under the organization of your choice.
 * A ready-to-use configuration repository with a [kustomize](https://kustomize.io/) configuration to deploy the workflow on the designated RHDH instance.
-* (*) Automated CI tool deployment to trigger workflow builds on the selected cluster.
+* (*) Automated CI tool deployment to build workflows on the selected cluster.
 * (*) Automated CD automation deployment to deploy applications implementing your workflow.

 (*): optional but highly recommended!